rippedpiracy/docs/Music/music.md

 # Communities

 [**Slav Art**](https://slavart.gamesdrive.net) - Allows downloading tracks from Qobuz.
-Their Discord Server has many [bots](https://github.com/crackhub-dev/music-dl-bot) that can losslessly download from Qobuz, Tidal, Deezer, Soundcloud and Spotify in full Quality.
-They also allow community music requesting/sharing.
+Their Discord Server has many [bots](https://github.com/crackhub-dev/music-dl-bot) that can download from Qobuz, Tidal, Deezer, Soundcloud, Spotify in full Quality and can also download from Apple Music in 256kbps AAC.
+They allow community music requesting/sharing.
 **_Discord Server_**.

 [**SquidBoard**](https://squid-board.org) - A forum for sharing and requesting any type of music including Game OSTs, Anime OSTs, TV music and more.